netgrp/pop-captive/README.md

   * Be sure to check out: https://docs.gunicorn.org/en/stable/deploy.html
 * More complete instructions for nginx setup, including HTTPS setup.
 * Heartbeat url for status.pop.dk: Say OK if everything seems to work as it should
+* Make it possible to show terms and conditions when logged in